Voting with stickers Add/remove

 Hear

-If the participants can not hear the method could be explained through sign language or a written explanation could be provided.
+If participants can not hear, the method could be explained through sign language if an interpreter is present or a written explanation could be provided.

 Overview